 Recommended Reading List:

-- Light on Pranayama: B.K.S.
+Light on Pranayama: B.K.S.
 Iyengar – As detailed as Light on Yoga is for Asana, Light on Pranayama is for yoga breathing techniques.
+B. K. S. Iyengar is a legend who has practiced yoga in a unique way and shares the techniques of breathing together with a comprehensive background of yoga philosophy.

-- Light on the Yoga Sutras of Patanjali: B.K.S.
-Iyengar – The Yoga Sutras can be very dry and boring to read depending on the translation you have.
-Many translations fail to connect with the average reader in their scholarly approach.
-Iyengar’s approach is that of the student and practitioner.
+Light on the Yoga Sutras of Patanjali: B.K.S.
+Iyengar – Iyengar’s approach is that of the student and practitioner.
 He provides insights to these sutras as only someone who has lived their entire life living and embodying them could.
 You’ll find the original Sanskrit, Iyengar’s direct translation, and additional commentary on each one.

-- The Key Muscles of Yoga: Scientific Keys Volume I: Ray Long MD – The Key Muscles of Yoga, and it’s counterpart, the Key Poses of Yoga do an amazing job of helping students to visualize the muscles and how they’re being activated within the context of a yoga pose.
+The Key Muscles of Yoga & The Key Poses of Yoga: Scientific Keys Volume I & II: Ray Long MD – These books do an amazing job of helping students to visualize the muscles and how they’re being activated within the context of a yoga pose.
 With the incredible images in these books, students can clearly see the relationship between anatomy and asana.

-- Cool Yoga Tricks: Miriam Austin – A fantastic resource that covers how to modify all kinds of poses with different props for all types of bodies, contraindications, and misalignments.
+Cool Yoga Tricks: Miriam Austin – A fantastic resource that covers how to modify all kinds of poses with different props for all types of bodies, contraindications, and misalignments.
+Using everyday items, such as chairs, walls, and blankets, Miriam Austin shows how those of us with normal flexibility limitations can experience the very real benefits of yoga.

 Additional Yoga Books: